eosnetworkfoundation/grant-framework/applications/Noah_6models.md

 - **What need(s) does your project meet?** DeFi activities like Swap and market-making on EOS EVM, Noah provides supports for project teams and communities with multiple tokens mining.
 This will create a very good connection with all the other projects in our DeFi platform; The users can also enjoy a high yield.

-- **Are there any other projects similar to yours in the EOSIO ecosystem?** We are the first innovative DeFi project in EOS EVM that can provide 6 modules, including liquidity mining, NOAH proof of equity, liquidity incentive allocation voting, esNOAH unlocking, bribery, equity bonus and data statistics.
+- **Are there any other projects similar to yours in the EOSIO ecosystem?** We are the first innovative DeFi project in EOS EVM that can provide 6 modules, including liquidity mining, NOAH proof of equity, liquidity incentive allocation voting, NOAH unlocking, bribery, equity bonus and data statistics.

 - **If so, how is your project different?**
-6 major modules, including liquidity mining, NOAH proof of equity, liquidity incentive allocation voting, esNOAH unlocking, bribery, equity bonus and data statistics innovative DeFi project.
+6 major modules, including liquidity mining, NOAH proof of equity, liquidity incentive allocation voting, NOAH unlocking, bribery, equity bonus and data statistics innovative DeFi project.
 This is an innovative DeFi protocol in the current EOS EVM and even the entire Ethereum-based DeFi gameplay.

 ## Team